He’s not just a great actor; Woody Harrelson is all about saving the planet, too!

 By Chiara Spagnoli Gabardi

-The “True Detective” star is undoubtedly a gentle soul; a vociferous animal advocate, a promoter of the legalisation of the natural material hemp (illegal to grow in many states due to the fact that it’s part of the marijuana family), and a huge supporter of the environment in general.
+The “True Detective” star is undoubtedly a gentle soul.
+He is a vociferous animal advocate, a promoter of the legalisation of the natural material hemp (illegal to grow in many states due to the fact that it’s part of the marijuana family), and a huge supporter of the environment in general.

 He’s earned Academy Award nominations for Best Actor and Best Supporting Actor with ‘The People vs. Larry Flynt‘ and ‘The Messenger’ and starred in the blockbuster ‘The Hunger Games: Catching Fire,’ but the actor still finds plenty of time to dedicate to the saving the planet.